 “…humanity is running an ecological Ponzi scheme in which society robs nature and future generations to pay for boosting incomes in the short term (Ehrlich et al., 2012).
 Even the World Economic Forum, which is captive of dangerous greenwashing propaganda (Bakan, 2020), now recognizes biodiversity loss as one of the top threats to the global economy (World Economic Forum, 2020).” – Bradshaw et al, 2021

 - Insurance companies assess the risks of extreme weather and adjust premiums accordingly.
 In some cases the risks make it too high to insure, or premiums make insurance unaffordable.

 “As the effects of these changes become more frequent through flooding, coastal inundation and drought, we’ll have less time to recover and there will be cumulative consequences.
 In addition, as different sectors respond to the changes, there is potential for impacts to compound through the economy.” – Deep South

-- Legislation set to be introduced next year will force large financial organisations in New Zealand to disclose how exposed their business and investments are to climate change-related risk.
+- Legislation set to be introduced in 2021 will force large financial organisations in New Zealand to disclose how exposed their business and investments are to climate change-related risk.
 If this is passed, it will be a world-first financial strategy to force companies to protect themselves and their investors from stranded assets and the physical risks posed by climate change.
 It will also force them to divest investments in fossil-fuel related industries.

 “Many large businesses in New Zealand do not currently have a good understanding of how climate change will impact what they do.
 The changes I am announcing today will bring climate risks and resilience into the heart of financial and business decision-making.
 It will ensure the disclosure of climate risk is clear, comprehensive and mainstream.”– Climate Change Minister James Shaw, 2020